Fish Processor Injury Claims

-James Beard has represented hundreds of fish processors who were injured while working aboard fishing vessels in Alaska, Oregon and Washington.
-He has recovered millions of dollars in compensation for his clients located throughout the United States.
-He has the extensive experience necessary to get injured fish processors fair and complete compensation for their injuries.
+James Beard and his partners at Trueb and Beard LLC have represented hundreds of fish processors who were injured while working aboard fishing vessels in Alaska, Oregon and Washington.
+They have recovered millions of dollars in compensation for their clients located throughout the United States.
+They have the extensive experience necessary to get injured fish processors fair and complete compensation for their injuries.

 Alaska fish processors work long hours under frequent adverse weather conditions.
 Fish processors are exposed to constant risk of severe and permanent injuries if proper safety procedures are not followed and if unsafe equipment is used.
 Under Federal law, an employer of a fish processor owes each crewman a duty to provide a safe place to work and a seaworthy vessel.
 Because of the known dangers associated with working as a fish processor, the employer and vessel owner owe a special duty to protect crewmen from being injured.
 Profits should never be given a priority over crewman safety.

 In almost all cases, an injured fish processor is entitled to have all reasonable and necessary medical bills paid and is also entitled to a daily living allowance while recovering from an injury.
 When a fish processor is injured working at sea through negligence or unseaworthiness, he or she may be entitled to additional compensation for pain and suffering, lost earnings, loss of future earnings, loss of enjoyment of life, future medical care, and vocational retraining.